Digital-Twin-Interoperability/documentation/README.md

 This repo serves as a central directory for documentation related to the DT-Interoperability project at JPL.

+## FAQ

+#### What is the Spatial Web?
+What is HSML?
+- "The Spatial Web" is synonymous with "Web 3.0," believed to be the next revolution in how the worldwide web works.
+  - test
+- In the same way HTML was created by scientists in the 1980s to standardize how web servers display content to users,

 ## HSML API
 ##### *(Credit: Alicia Sanjurjo-Barrio)*
 ### Repo: https://github.com/Digital-Twin-Interoperability/hsml_schema